dyne/webnomad/README.md

 Webnomad is operated from the console terminal.

+The following dependencies must be installed: `zsh pandoc inotifywait`

 ## BASIC USAGE

 First create a directory for your website, then place the webnomad